Calliernie/tutorials/README.md

 # tutorials
-A set javascript tutorials for later reference
+A set of javascript tutorials for later reference